Guide to pinot noir

 Pinot noir is arguably the most charismatic of all grape varieties, and without doubt the hardest to get right.
-It's responsible for some of the world's best red wines – and some of the worst.
+When it works, though, it's sublime.
+No other grape has the same power of seduction, from its naturally delicate colour to the charming raspberry and cherry notes of a young pinot noir, through to the more gamey aromas that appear with age.

 Thin-skinned, pernickety pinot is something of a holy grail for winemakers.